 - Output Method – select HTML + Handlebars or PHP code output method

-- Show block preview in editor – select the condition when block preview will be visible in Gutenberg editor
+- Code output in editor – select the condition when block preview will be visible in the editor

 - Title – display block name, that will be shown in the blocks inserter

 - Slug – unique string that identifies your block.
 A block name can only contain lowercase alphanumeric characters and dashes and must begin with a letter

 - Icon – help users identify your block.
 Available only Dashicons.

 - Category – help users find your block.
 There are some default categories, but you also able to create your own category simply by pressing Enter

 - Description – short description for your block, that will be shown in the block inspector